Half-11/Basic-Modding-Guide-for-Morrowind/README.md

 >
 >High quality atmosphere & distance colouring: checked

 9. The third *In-Game* tab is self-explanatory.
-I like to check to following (in addition to the standard settings):
+I like to check to following (in addition to the default settings):

 >**Config**
 >